 Candidates value work-life balance more than ever, but this can be a tough aspect of a company to decode, even if you pointedly ask about it during your interview.
 It is unlikely you will get the full picture from the interviewer’s answer.

 One of our favorite ways to get an accurate read on work-life balance during the interview process is to chat with current employees who aren’t involved in the hiring process.
 You can do this by making connections on LinkedIn, asking for introductions from mutual acquaintances, or even asking the hiring manager to connect you with a few people you could talk to in the department.

-When you ask this question, pay attention not just to what employees say, but how they say it and the body language that goes along with it.
-A laugh and a “what work-life balance?!” for example, is probably a red flag.
+When you ask this question, pay attention not just to what employees say but how they say it and the body language that goes along with it.
+For example, a laugh and a “what work-life balance?!” is probably a red flag.